tlswg/tls13-spec/draft-ietf-tls-tls13.md

 part of the chain and therefore MAY be signed with any algorithm.

-If the server cannot produce a certificate chain that is signed only via the indicated supported pairs, then it SHOULD continue the handshake by sending the client a certificate chain of its choice that may include algorithms that are not known to be supported by the client.
+If the server cannot produce a certificate chain that is signed only via the indicated supported algorithms, then it SHOULD continue the handshake by sending the client a certificate chain of its choice that may include algorithms that are not known to be supported by the client.
 This fallback chain MAY use the deprecated SHA-1 hash algorithm only if the "signature_algorithms"